 Mysterious Carving Guide

-Mysterious Carvings can be used when submitting a breeding or when applying additional traits to an existing Elkh character.
+Mysterious Carvings can be used when submitting a breeding or when applying additional traits to an existing Elkh character or MYO design.

 How many traits can I combine with one Mysterious Carving?

 You can combine two traits per Mysterious Carving.
 If you wish to make multiple combinations, you will need a Mysterious Carving for each combination!